Whimse/Kaggle_digit_recognizer/README.md

 - squeezenet1_0 (Baseline)
 - efficientnet_b0 (Baseline)

-This new ensemble yielded an accuracy of 0.99550.
-It improves the performance of V1 (0.99535_), climbing some positions from 176/2055 to 162/2055 (top 7.88%) in the Kaggle leaderboard.
+This new ensemble yielded a test accuracy of 0.99550 according to Kaggle.
+It improves the performance of V1 (0.99535), climbing some positions from 176/2055 to 162/2055 (top 7.88%) in the Kaggle leaderboard.

 ## Conclusions